thryec/flash-loan-yield-vault/README.md

 1. Refactor the Fractional Wrapper into an ERC3156 Flash Loan Server.
 2. Underlying: token available for flash lending.
-3.  `flashFee`: 0.1%
+3.  `flashFee` = 0.1%
 4. When users deposit underlying, the amount of wrapper tokens they receive is proportional to the ratio of their underlying deposit to the total underlying supply in the pool.

     `wrapperMinted / wrapperSupply == underlyingDeposited / underlyingInWrapper`

-5. Make the contract conform to ERC4626 so that it can be automatically integrated to yield aggregators such as Yearn V3.
+5. Refactor to the ERC4626 specification so that it can be automatically integrated to yield aggregators such as Yearn V3.

 ## Functions